r3ginam/School_District_Analysis/README.md

 1. In the district summary, the overall passing percentage dropped from 65.2% to 64.9%.
 This is a major change that could impact the district's funding, since 65% could be a cutoff point.

-2. In the data analysis, the number of students in the analysis went down by 461.
+2. The number of students used to analyze the data went down by 461 students, the number of 9th graders at Thomas High School.

-3.
+3. Null (NaN) values replaced the 461 students' reading and math scores.
+This change in the data altered the outcomes for the entire district and lowered Thomas High School's overall percentage of passing students by about 0.3%.

-4.
+4. The percentage passing math in the original dataframe was 75.0%, while the new percentage passing math is 74.8%.
+This is a major change because 75% could be a cutoff point to recieve state funding and district ratings.

 [Click here to take a deeper look at the analyst's Jupyter Notebook.](https://github.com/r3ginam/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb)